 This may include challenging the accuracy of a test you received, the conduct of the officers who charged you, or bringing in new evidence or witnesses who can testify in your defense.
 We may be able to examine your arrest report or the statement of the arresting officer as we conduct your defense.

-For a free legal consultation with a ALR Suspended License Lawyer serving Mesquite, call (214) 696-9253
+For a free legal consultation with a ALR Suspended License Lawyer in Mesquite, call (214) 696-9253

 Working with a Lawyer on Your Case